 Keep in mind: this calculation is based on professional screenwriters who are represented by the most established organizations in the business.
 In other words, this represents the ceiling of what the very best writers stand to make.

-For an amateur screenwriter, or someone with no history of bought or produced projects, you’ll realistically only make pennies to the dollar.
+For an amateur screenwriter, or someone who writes as a hobby with no history of bought or produced projects, you’ll realistically only make pennies to the dollar.
 It takes a lot of work, patience, and diligence to establish the kind of relationships and reputation that earns you over 6 figures for one script, and it is a very long road to get there.

 A road often filled with writing assignments with 1 or 2 fewer zeroes!